sixem/ivfi-themes/README.md

 If you've created a nice theme, feel free to submit a <a href="https://github.com/sixem/ivfi-themes/pulls">pull request</a> with it!

-Themes are created by simply overriding any existing stylesheet values.

-A theme can either be a single stylesheet or a directory with a stylesheet file and other assets like open source fonts etc.
+Themes are created by simply overriding any existing CSS values.
+A theme should consist of a a directory with a stylesheet matching the name of the directory, which should also be the name of the theme.
+Any assets can be imported from the theme's directory.
+However, it's important to note that any assets must be open source when submitted, and any credit must also be provided if necessary.